meganreardon/08-vanilla_rest_api/lab-megan/README.md

 # PROJECT DESCRIPTION

-This is a simple REST server build using node.js and vanilla JavaScript.
+This is a simple REST server API using node.js and vanilla JavaScript.
 This project creates, displays and deletes records of different cheeses.
 It was created as a project during week two of Code Fellows 401 JavaScript class.

 ### HOW TO GET UP AND RUNNING